WICG/attribution-reporting-api/README.md

 The default attribution model will be last-click attribution, giving the last-clicked impression for a given conversion event all of the credit.

-To remain flexible, the browser sends an `attribution-credit` of value 0 to 100 for all conversion reports associated with a single conversion event.
+To remain flexible, the browser sends an `credit` of value 0 to 100 for all conversion reports associated with a single conversion event.
 This represents the percent of attribution an impression received for a conversion.
 The sum of credits across a set of reports for one conversion event should equal 100.

 There are many possible alternatives to this, like providing a choice of rules-based attribution models.
 However, it